rbamb/ENRE-marker/README.md

 #### `GET /project/<pid: number>/task`

-Claim some todo tasks in the specificed project.
+Claim some todo tasks in the specified project.

 [TODO]

 #### `GET /project/<pid: number>/entity?fid=<fid: number>`

-Get all entities in a specificed file from a specificed project.
+Get all entities in a specified file from a specified project.

 ##### Should return

-###### if successed
+###### if succeeded

 ```ts
 {